 Secondary Source Disclaimer

 KenyaTally is a secondary source for election results.
 We do not authorize, announce, or declare any election results.
-We display only what the Independent Electoral and Boundaries Commission (IEBC) has officially published.
-Our predictions are generated from aggregated polls and may not reflect actual electoral outcomes.
+We display only what the IEBC has officially published.
+Predictions are generated from aggregated polls and may not reflect actual outcomes.

 4